 Other tests may be performed to check for internal injuries/damage and may include:

-Complete ultrasound, blood count, biochemical profile and urinalysis.
+Complete blood count, biochemical profile and urinalysis to evaluate the overall health of the cat.

 How are broken bones treated?